 09 of 10

-Many parents worry that township tours are either unsafe or upsetting.
-However, while they can be emotional, experiencing the poorer side of life in South Africa can be surprisingly rewarding.
+Many parents worry that township tours, in which visitors experience the poorer side of South African life, are either unsafe or upsetting.
+However, while they can be emotional, they can also be surprisingly rewarding.
 Children across cultures connect instinctively, and seeing this other world through a child's eyes can help parents to gain a new perspective.
-It is always a positive thing for children to become more aware of how their less-privileged counterparts live, and with the right tour operator, township tours can be both safe and fun.
-In Cape Town, Andulela offers specialist options including soccer, drumming, jazz and Cape Malay cooking tours.
+It is always a positive thing for children to become more aware of how their less-privileged counterparts live, and, with the right tour operator, township tours can be both safe and fun.
+In Cape Town, Andulela offers specialist options including soccer, drumming, jazz, and Cape Malay cooking tours.

 10 of 10

 Beautiful Spier Wine Estate is conveniently located just outside Cape Town and provides an incredible all-around experience for the whole family.
-Whether you opt for a day-trip or an overnight stay, parents can appreciate the historic manor house and enjoy excellent food and wine tastings; while children explore the gardens, play areas and hotel toy boxes.
-There is also a supervised kids' club, which offers activities ranging from craft workshops to cookery lessons and guided walks.
-Families can also visit Eagle Encounters , a raptor rehabilitation center located on the estate.
-The center offers daily flying and falconry displays.
+Whether you opt for a day-trip or an overnight stay, parents can appreciate the historic manor house and enjoy excellent food and wine tastings, while children explore the gardens, play areas, and hotel toy boxes.
+There is also a supervised kids' club with activities ranging from craft workshops to cookery lessons and guided walks, or families can visit Eagle Encounters, a raptor rehabilitation center located on the estate that offers daily flying and falconry displays.